 Creating the Advertisement

-We chose Instagram as our platform to reach our target audience because of its popularity amongst pre-teens.
+We chose Instagram as our platform because of its popularity amongst our target audience: pre-teens.

-We did a whiteboarding session to come up with our ad concept and created our first storyboard.
+Starting with a whiteboarding session, we brainstormed our ad concept then created our first storyboard.
 Using our style guide as reference, we created our assets in Illustrator and created a production-ready storyboard to guide the animation creation.

 Our advertisement is intended to excite viewers and ignite their curiosity.
 It sends the message that science is fun, approachable, and for everyone.